AbhishekSumeetToppo95/Customer_Segmentation/README.md

 ## Introduction
-- Nowadays the competition is vast and lot of technologies came into account for effective growth and revenue generation For every business the most important component is data With the help of grouped or ungrouped data, we can perform some operations to find customer interests
+- Now a days the competition is vast and lot of technologies came into account for effective growth and revenue generation For every business the most important component is data With the help of grouped or ungrouped data, we can perform some operations to find customer interests